Many law firm marketing tactics exist, but what usually happens is that everyone does the same things as every other law firm.

 Get to the point quickly in these short videos.
 Most videos lose viewership over time, even when the videos are short.
-Put your best content upfront and title the videos accurately so the person knows exactly what they’ll learn in the video.
+Put your best law firm inbound marketing content upfront and title the videos accurately, so the person knows exactly what they’ll learn in the video.

 Stuck for material?
 Start with the most common legal questions your lawyers are asked in intakes by potential clients.

 Note: Adhere to any ethics guidelines you have to follow by adding your disclaimer that you’re not providing legal advice.

 Sometimes there’s nothing better than getting involved directly in your legal community.

 Because you’re not “just a law firm” when you’ve actively committed to important local causes.
 By adding this humanity behind the law firm, you’re giving back and making a good name for yourself in the process.

 A personal injury lawyer could partner with a local high school driver’s ed course to support a day of signing anti-texting and driving privileges or the chance to check out a drunk driving simulator.
 These educational campaigns might not generate new leads or new clients right away, but they do a lot of good and keep your name top of mind for a segment of the population very likely to get in car accidents.